Nitestack/dotfiles/README.md

 ## 🚀 Features

+### NixOS (Full System)

+This setup runs on [Wayland](https://wayland.freedesktop.org), using [Hyprland](https://hyprland.org) as the compositor for a smooth and delightful window management experience.
+[SDDM](https://github.com/sddm/sddm) handles the display manager with a custom theme for a polished login screen.
+The system uses [GRUB](https://www.gnu.org/software/grub) as the boot loader, complete with a theme and os-prober for easy dual-booting with Windows or other systems.

+Everything is built using a [Nix Flake](https://nix.dev/concepts/flakes.html), ensuring the system is reproducible.
+It also includes all the features listed in the [Cross-Platform](#cross-platform-nixos-macos-windows) and the [UNIX](#unix-nixos-macos) section, making it a complete and fully functional environment.

 ### Cross-Platform (NixOS, macOS, Windows)

 - **Neovim Configuration**: Powered by [LazyVim](http://www.lazyvim.org), ensuring a robust and efficient text editing experience